matijapiskorec/archlinux-usb/clipmenu.md

 journalctl -b | grep clipmenu
 ```

-It reports "ERROR: The X dsiplay is unset, is your X server running?".
+It reports "ERROR: The X display is unset, is your X server running?".
 When I run clipmenu from the terminal (as opposed from the dmenu selector) the error message is related to a cache file.
 This discussion suggests that the problem could be in the missing DISPLAY environment variable in the service configuration:
 <https://bugs.archlinux.org/task/68288>

 So I added: